 Operating mode Use Types of heating There are several finely tuned types of heating for you to prepare your dishes.
-Dishes → "Dishes" on page 28 Here you can find preprogrammed setting values which are suitable for many dishes.
+Dishes → "Dishes" on page 32 Here you can find preprogrammed setting values which are suitable for many dishes.
 Microwave → "Microwave" on page 18 Using the microwave you can cook, heat up or defrost your dishes more quickly.
 Microwave combination → "Microwave" on page 18 Using microwave combination, you can activate a type of heating in addition to the microwave.
 Dry → "Microwave" on page 18 Use after every microwave operation.
-Self-cleaning → "Cleaning function" on page 22 The self-cleaning function cleans your oven automatically.
+Self-cleaning $\longrightarrow$ "Cleaning function" on page 22 The self-cleaning function cleans your oven automatically.
 Settings → "Basic settings" on page 17 You can adapt your appliance's basic settings to suit your needs.
+HomeConnect → "Home Connect" on page 23 This function allows you to connect your oven with a mobile device.